-Pursuant to the Option Agreement (Option Agreement) dated September 18, 2007 between the Authority, the URA, and the Lemieux Group LP (as assigned to Pittsburgh Arena Real Estate Redevelopment LP, an affiliate of the Pittsburgh Penguins) (PAR), PAR was given rights to develop the Lower Hill site (approximately 28 acres, of which 2/3rds is owned by the Authority and 1/3 by the URA), on certain terms and conditions.
+Pursuant to the Lower Hill Option Agreement (Original Option Agreement) dated September 18, 2007 between the Authority, the URA, and the Lemieux Group LP (as assigned to Pittsburgh Arena Real Estate Redevelopment LP, an affiliate of the Pittsburgh Penguins) (PAR), PAR was given rights to develop the Lower Hill site (approximately 28 acres, of which 2/3 is owned by the Authority and 1/3 by the URA), on certain terms and conditions.
 When ready to begin development of a parcel, PAR was to purchase the parcel from the Authority or the URA at fair market value, as determined by an appraisal.
-Pursuant to the Option Agreement, PAR had \$15 million of "redevelopment credits" that they could apply to the purchase price of the land.
-At the termination of the Option Agreement, if the Pittsburgh Penguins had not used the full \$15 million of redevelopment credits, the Authority was obligated to pay the difference in cash.
+Pursuant to the Original Option Agreement, PAR had \$15 million of "redevelopment credits" to apply against the purchase price of the land.
+At the termination of the Original Option Agreement, if the Pittsburgh Penguins had not used the full \$15 million of redevelopment credits, the Authority was obligated to pay the difference in cash.
 The URA and the Redevelopment Authority of Allegheny County agreed to loan such amounts to the Authority if needed.
 One parcel of land valued at \$475,000 was sold in 2009, using \$475,000 of redevelopment credits.
 No other parcels have been sold.

-In 2014 the Authority, URA, and PAR entered into a Comprehensive Option Agreement (COA) to further define the terms of the Option Agreement.
-The COA provided for a development schedule of 1/10th of the land each year for 10 years.
-It also contained a provision for PAR to purchase a "Pause" if they are unable to meet the set development schedule.
+The Authority, the URA, and PAR entered into a Comprehensive Option Agreement, dated September 11, 2014 (COA) to further define the terms of the Option Agreement.
+The COA provided for a development schedule of $1/10^{th}$ of the land each year for 10 years.
+It also contained a provision for PAR to purchase a "Pause" if they are unable to meet the development schedule.
 A Pause could be purchased for \$12,500/ month for up to 24 months per parcel.